 The condition tends to occur more frequently during the warmer months and is thought to occur perhaps when a fish is on the long line too long, fights too hard, and perhaps even dies during the fight.
 Lactic acid builds up in the flesh and does not have a chance to release before death, which leaves the flesh more acidic.
 It can take 3 – 7 days for chalkiness to reveal itself.

-Frozen fish is more dense and less moist then fresh.
-It is easy to over cook and the most common customer complaint with frozen Halibut is that it is “dry”.
-The best methods for cooking frozen product is breaded or battered and deep fried as these methods help hold the moisture in.
+Frozen fish is more dense and less moist than fresh.
+It is easy to overcook and the most common customer complaint with frozen Halibut is that it is “dry”.
+The best methods for cooking frozen product is breaded or battered and deep-fried as these methods help hold the moisture in.

 |US Pacific – California||na||Yes|